 From my experience, their genuine liking of people is revealed in the way you feel you are not a guest, but a friend who is imposing slightly and therefore really ought to contribute financially towards the upkeep!

 It will be worth the wait just to stay in the newly remodelled Hotel Müller.
 Don't worry.
-We will let you know when it is due to re-open.
+I will update these pages when we can again travel there.

 When you do, I am sure you will enjoy your stay.